Family and Student Sponsor Information from the Center for Career and Academic Planning

 As a family member or loved one of a St. John Fisher College student, you may have questions about how Fisher supports the success of your student.

 What guidance is offered in choosing a major?
-How will your child choose a career?
-What are the best job options for him or her to pursue?
+How will your student choose a career?
 Who will provide support along the way?
-While Fisher students are ultimately responsible for their own success—in academics and in their career—the Center for Career and Academic Planning (CCAP) is prepared to help them from day one.
+While Fisher students are ultimately responsible for their own success—in academics and in their career—the Center for Career and Academic Planning (CCAP) helps them from day one.

 Encourage exploration.
-Choosing a major, and possible career pathways related to that major, is a complex and nuanced process.
-CCAP advisors are well prepared with tools, expertise, and resources to guide that process.
+Choosing a major, and possible career pathways related to it, is a complex and nuanced process.
+CCAP advisors will help guide that process through assessments, long term plans, and personal consultations.

 Model networking and career professionalism.
 Offer to be a career mentor to other Fisher students.
 Host a site visit.
 If you’re in a position to recruit and hire Fisher talent, post opportunities with us.

 Encourage help-seeking.
 College is not high school: the stakes are higher and so are the standards.
-If you think something isn’t working, call us and we’ll connect your student to support.
+If you think something isn’t working, call us.

-Support pre-career experiences like internships, job shadowing, site visits, or mentoring programs.
-CCAP is constantly developing these opportunities with our partner employers and with many alumni.
+Cultivate experience-based learning.
+CCAP is constantly developing these opportunities like internships, job shadowing, site visits, or mentoring programs with our partner employers and with alumni.